stephengold/jme3-utilities/README.md

  5. Add the SkyControl class JAR:
   + Click on the "Add JAR/Folder" button.
   + Navigate to the "jme3-utilities" project folder.
-  + Open the "SkyControl" subproject folder.
+  + Open the "SkyControl" sub-project folder.
   + Navigate to the "build/libs" folder.
   + Select the "SkyControl.jar" file.
   + Click on the "Open" button.